 In the previous books in The Newsmakers series, it was clear to me that they were written with a liberal slant, but there was just too much bias within the first 50 or so pages for me to continue.
 I think authors have opinions about current events and topics that sometimes creep into their writing.
 However, referring to “Trump Derangement Syndrome”, promoting a Michelle Obama book, and injecting her views on gun control was just too much.

 I was rather disappointed because reading the description of this book struck me as the most interesting of all the Newsmakers books.
 I just couldn’t get past the political slant.
 However, I appreciate Wiehl taking on the topic of secessionists due to the fact that there are murmurings throughout various states about putting it on the ballot to leave the Union.

 If you share the author’s political views or are able to overlook the references to liberal social views, you will probably enjoy this book.
 However, if you are looking for a story written with an impartial plot, this might not be the best choice.

-I received a complimentary copy of this book from Book Look Bloggers in exchange for my honest review.
+I received a complimentary copy of this book from the publisher in exchange for my honest review.
 All opinions are my own.